 Okay.
 And then wondering if you could maybe give a little color in terms of elasticity and anything you could point to on elasticity response with categories where you did raise prices?

 Okay.
 And then I guess along those lines, can you just maybe give a little color on what inflation was at both, I guess, cost and at retail, and then if you could parse that out between consumables and non-consumables?
+Sure.

 Okay, great.
 Thanks very much.

 Hey, thanks.
 Good afternoon, Richard.
-Just on the -on-core between categories, a couple were up.
+Just on the core-on-core between categories, a couple were up.
 Hard lines was down.
 Food and sundries, I think you said, was relatively consistent year over year.
 Just can you dive into the hard line compression and also the change from last quarter on the food and sundries segment?
 Thanks.

-Look, it's still early.
-It's the first full year, I guess.
-Generally speaking, you see more shops overall, recognizing it's a little less when they're shopping online.
-And the net of the two is still a slight net positive to what we had seen before.
-But, you know, you have to be on the lookout is, does it replace a shop?
-How many shops does it replace?
-And what we're seeing is you've got more somebody who's infilling, if you will, and maybe reducing their trips to the location a little bit.
-So I'd call it neutral to slightly good right now, but that doesn't, who knows what happens tomorrow.
-So far, I mean, we feel good about that, by the way, but we can't predict.
-I think, by the way, I think part of it also is, is when we talked about, as what I've talked about in the past, is, you know, we use to communicate to our members, aside from the traditional, you know, Costco connection and, you know, a lot of the emails.
-And the emails are not just for shopping online.
-The emails are talking about hot things that are happening in the warehouse while supplies last in some cases.
-And we've seen, you know, good examples of that that can help drive frequency into the warehouse or create a trip.
-And that, along with gasoline, you know, not every person that fills up with gas comes in, I think about half do, a little over half do.
+I think, by the way, I think part of it also is, as we've talked about, as what I've talked about in the past, is, you know, we use, to communicate to our members, aside from the traditional, you know, Costco connection and, you know, a lot of the e-mails, and the e-mails are not just for shopping online.
+The e-mails are talking about hot things that are happening in the warehouse and while supplies last in some cases.
+And we've seen good examples of that that can help drive frequency into the warehouse or create a trip.
+And that, along with gasoline, not every person that fills up with gas comes in.
+I think about half do, a little over half do.
 Even if one of them is incremental, that's a positive.
-We don't, we don't check to see what that is.
+We don't check to see what that is.
 We're not asking them.
-But, but we know it's got to, it can't hurt.
+But we know it can't hurt.
 It's got to help.
-So we think that we're, I think those are the types of things that have helped us continue to drive traffic into the buildings, which we want to do.
+So we think that we're...
+I think those are the types of things that have helped us continue to drive traffic into the buildings, which we want to do.
 Makes sense.
 Thank you.

 Thank you.
 We have your next question coming from the line of Scott Ciccarelli from RBC Capital Markets.
 Your line is now live.

 Good afternoon, guys.
 Scott Ciccarelli.
-Just a quick follow up on Chuck's kind of store opening question.
+Just a quick follow-up on Chuck's kind of store opening question.
 Do you have a plan for U.S. versus international store openings for the current fiscal year?

 Yes.
 I think U.S. is still going to be a little more than half.
 I don't have a sheet in front of me.
-A
+A little more than half.
+Okay, that's good.

 Got it.
 Thank you.